dbeauch/MUSE/README.md

 ## ABOUT
 MUSE stands for MCNP Uranium Scout and Editor.
 This is a project designed to produce Monte Carlo N-Particle transport code (MCNP) card decks using Python.
 It was built by Duncan Beauch as part of his 11-week CORE internship at NIST.
+The project has been modified for personal release.

 ## MCNP AND ITS SIGNIFICANCE
 Monte Carlo N-Particle Transport Code (MCNP) is a radiation simulation software commonly used to design and analyze nuclear reactors.
 MCNP enables researchers to create a virtual environment and activate sources of particle radiation to determine how a system will behave over time.